 - Gov. Mike DeWine kept Medicaid expansion in place, despite his previous opposition.

 Medicaid expansion in Ohio

-Kasich announced in early 2013 that the state would expand Medicaid using federal money to pay for the vast majority of the cost (the federal government paid the full cost through 2016, and under the current rules the federal government will always pay at least 90 percent of the cost of covering the newly eligible population).
+Ohio Governor John Kasich (in office 2011-2019) announced in early 2013 that the state would expand Medicaid using federal money to pay for the vast majority of the cost (the federal government paid the full cost through 2016, and the federal government will always pay at least 90% of the cost of covering the newly eligible population).

 Ultimately, in late 2013, the Ohio Supreme Court ruled in favor of Governor Kasich, and Medicaid expansion took effect as scheduled in 2014.
 During the 2015 legislative session, lawmakers agreed to allow Medicaid expansion to continue, although the issue was just part of the budget agreement – there was no separate legislation on Medicaid expansion.

 Ohio Medicaid enrollment up 48% since 2013, due in large part to Medicaid expansion and COVID pandemic

 As of early 2022, total Medicaid/CHIP enrollment in Ohio stood at nearly 3.2 million people, which was up 48% from 2013, before the ACA’s expansion of Medicaid took effect.
 And roughly a quarter of those enrollees have coverage as a result of the ACA’s expansion of Medicaid: For the 2022 fiscal year, which began in July 2021, the state estimated that 831,425 people were enrolled under Medicaid expansion (this population is referred to as Group VIII, or the expansion group).

 Medicaid expansion enrollment has fluctuated quite a bit over the last few years.
 As of June 2019, there were 526,100 Ohio residents enrolled in expanded Medicaid.
 This number was down from an estimated 700,000 enrollees as of early 2018.